This article was originally published on January 22, 2014.

 What could be improved?

-Off course, it’s a lot better to make it a fun session.
-Teams learn when they’re having fun.
-Packaging the retrospective to include scene setting , check-in activities, and games takes preparation.
+Off course, it’s a lot better to go deeper.
+Packaging the retrospective to include scene setting, check-in activities, and games takes preparation.
 My recommendation is to put in as much time preparing for this session as the session is long.
 This preparation will pay dividends because a well run session yields unbelievable results.
 When I was a new Scrum Master I scoured the web for ways to package a retrospective and came across Boris Gloger’s Heatbeat Retrospective which I followed to a “T”.
 It consists of 6 steps:

 Timeline (telling the story)

 What could be improved

 It involves lots of sticky notes, acknowledgement of each person’s story and best of all the team loved it!
 3 years later they still love it!